KaiErikNiermann/fennec-vscode/CONTRIBUTING.md

 ### Creating a Pull Request

 1. Push your changes to your forked repository.
+2. Remember to run `npm run lint` before submitting a PR
-2. Open a pull request against the `main` branch of the original repository.
+3. Open a pull request against the `main` branch of the original repository.

 ## Reporting Issues